erfianugrah/video-resizer/docs/kv-caching/README.md

 The KV caching system enhances video-resizer by storing transformed video variants in Cloudflare KV, enabling faster retrieval of previously transformed content.
 This multi-layered caching approach complements Cloudflare's Cache API for improved performance.

+## Comprehensive Documentation

+For a complete guide to the KV caching system, see our [KV Cache System Guide](./KV_CACHE_SYSTEM_GUIDE.md), which provides detailed information on all aspects of the caching system in a single document.

 ## Architecture

 ![KV Caching Architecture](https://i.imgur.com/b7vmQGa.png)